ARTbio/startbio/docs/AnalyseGenomes_2025/manage_VM.md

   ![suspend](images/suspend.png)

-- **==Protect your instance from unwanted destruction==**
+- [x] **==Protect your instance from unwanted destruction==**

-    An accident happens so quickly...
+    Accidents happen quickly...

-    - Go to the Google Cloud Platform management web page.
+    - Go to the Compute Engine management web page.
     - Click on the **name** of your VM.
     - Click on the top menu :pencil2:`Modifier`
-    - Edit the `Protection contre la suppression` option as follows:
+    - Check the `Activer la protection contre la suppression` box (At the end of the section `Informations générales`).

     ![](images/self_destruction.png){width=600}

-    (just at the end of the section **Informations générales**) and do not forget to save this new setting.
+    - [x] and do not forget to save this new setting (button `Enregistrer` at the bottom of the page).

-  From this point, you will need to uncheck the box to destroy the instance and your are protected against unwanted manifestations of bad karma :imp:!
+  From this point, you will need to uncheck the box to destroy the instance and your are protected against unwanted manifestations of bad karma. :imp:

 ---